Internet censorship in the Philippines is relatively light compared to that of some other countries in Asia.

 - Auto-reconnect (automatically reestablishes your connection to the VPN server if there’s an accidental drop)

 and any other features designed to hide your online antics.

 A Note About Using VPN Browser Extensions

 You may have noticed that many of the VPNs I review offer browser extensions.
-These extensions, usually available for the Chrome and Firefox platforms – and occasionally the Safari platform – protect your browser sessions with a click of the mouse.
+These extensions, usually available for the Chrome and Firefox platforms – and occasionally the Microsoft Edge platform – protect your browser sessions with a click of the mouse.

 While these are quite convenient, keep in mind that only your in-browser activities are being protected when using an extension.
 All other activities on your device, such as torrenting, streaming and other internet-related activities, are still left open to observation and monitoring.

 If you’re using your browser to pay a bill, check your bank balance or do some shopping, the VPN extension will protect you adequately.
 However, if you’re using other apps and services outside of your browser, be sure to fire up your VPN provider’s app to protect all of your online antics.